 You'll need the support of your employer to do a degree apprenticeship.

 - 4 or 5 GCSEs at grades 9 to 4 (A* to C) and A levels, or equivalent, for a degree apprenticeship

-You'll find it helpful to get some paid or voluntary experience in healthcare, or with a charity that offers mental health services, before you apply for nurse training.
+You'll find it helpful to get some experience before you apply for nurse training.